-We selected that photograph as it had great natural light and showed off his cute, perky demeanour. the eyes have a brightness to them so you can really see all the colours and the collar makes it very personal as it not only shows who he is but also that he is yours.
+We selected that photograph of him as it had great natural light and showed off his cute, perky demeanour.
+The eyes have a brightness to them so you can really see all the colours and the collar makes it very personal as it not only shows who he is but also that he is yours.

 After the selection process I found some images of flowers and arranged them around Buddy.
 I edited the image in photoshop to clearly show where I was going and gave multiple choices of flower arrangements.
 This is the image that suited best and the one we decided on.
 The mockup serves as a guide before I start work and the images may slightly vary in colour on computer screens to what is achievable when painting/drawing.

 I take pride in creating life-like artwork that still has a painterly quality to them so I only work on one commission at a time as I want all my focus to be on your artwork.
 I take a 30% non-refundable deposit as I turn away (or reschedule) other commissions and save that time slot for you.